androidthings/sample-bluetooth-audio/README.md

 =====================================

 This sample demonstrates the use of Android Bluetooth APIs for audio from an Android Things app.
-There are two modules:

-- audio-sink demonstrates how to enable an A2DP sink on your Android Things device and control lifecycle events, such as pairing, connection and playback so that other devices, like a phone, can connect and play audio in your Android Things device.
+It demonstrates how to enable an A2DP sink on your Android Things device and control lifecycle events, such as pairing, connection and playback so that other devices, like a phone, can connect and play audio in your Android Things device.

-- audio-source demonstrates how to pair and connect to an existing A2DP sink, so that your Android Things device can pair, connect and play audio on another device, such as a Bluetooth speaker (or another Android Things device running the audio-sink module).

 Pre-requisites
 --------------

 - Android Things compatible board
 - Android Studio 2.2+
-- (optional) For the audio-sink module, a speaker or headsets, so that you can listen to the audio and notifications.
+- (optional) a speaker or headsets, so that you can listen to the audio and notifications.
 - (optional) Two buttons connected to the GPIO pins, so that you can control the sample at runtime.
 Without the buttons, you can use a keyboard or adb.
-For more on this, look at the activities, where the supported commands are described.
+For more on this, look at the main activity, where the supported commands are described.